Heatmap in Trading: How To Learn What Market Depth Is Hiding

 We can also observe a similar “proof” using Bookmap itself.
 Take a look at the image below.
 We can determine that it was generated by a single trader with a single glance, and we can see how it affects the price.
 Those who are familiar with computer science and machine learning understand how challenging it would be to detect this with a computer program in real time.

 The pattern itself consists of just several order replacements, but this small snapshot of the chart contains many thousands of market data events.
 This is a noise that such a program must filter out.
 In addition, the program must deal with the noise generated by this trader himself in a form of different time intervals and order size during order modifications.

 Large traders are usually more influential on the market than small traders.
 On one hand, they can use their weight to move the market in the desired direction.
 On the other hand, they have the challenge to execute or manage large orders due to liquidity constraints.
 Because of this, they try to keep their activity undetected – to mask the fact that this activity belongs to a single trader.

 One of the techniques they use to obscure their activity is to split large orders into smaller orders and place them one by one.
 To make it even more difficult for other robots, they add “noise” in a form of non-equal sizes of smaller orders and non-equal time periods between them.
 This is an effective method against other robots, but the human eye can spot it with a glance, as shown below.

 Notice the different time scale of the two charts

 Here is another example which is even more complicated for computer vision but still easy for human sight:

 This is unlikely to be a spontaneously created pattern by multiple traders

-This is how Heatmap can be used in trading.
-By visualizing liquidity, Heatmap allows a trader to get the same information the robo-trading algorithms have access to, but with the added advantage of human sight and human understanding.
+This is how the heatmap can be used in trading.
+By visualizing liquidity, the heatmap allows a trader to get the same information the robo-trading algorithms have access to, but with the added advantage of human sight and human understanding.
 Like any other tool in trading, this doesn’t guarantee success.
 But it does offer an excellent means of gaining an edge over other traders who do not have it.